OrioPrisco/scop/README.md

 # Scop

-Basic .onj viewer written in rust, a 42 project.
+Basic .obj viewer written in rust, a 42 project.

 ## Compiling